maricodejam/maricodejam.github.io/src/routes/lessons/[slug]/lesson-00.md

 4. There search python and you'll see a bunch of extensions.
 From those extensions located the one that looks like the figure below and click on install.
 You can trust&install the publisher(it is microsoft).
 ![Python extensions screenshot vscode]({screenshot})

+5. Now python should be installed.
+You can verify if the installation by going on your editor by cliking on the `...` at the top of the screen and by selectecting `Terminal` + `New Terminal`.
+This should open the terminal built in inside of vscode at the bottom of the viewport.

+6. Now inside the terminal type `python` then press `enter`.
+This will open the python shell, inside the shell enter `print("Hello World")` and press `Enter`.
+If you see an `Hello World` below what you just type, this means that python was installed sucessfully.